 At the countrywide level, the racial-ethnic distribution of precision systems majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Precision Systems, too.
-About 2.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Precision Systems.
+About 0.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Precision Systems Maintenance Majors Make?